 This study revealed the direct and indirect influences of learning organization on financial performance.
 The indirect influence particularly used employee satisfaction and employee performance as the intervening variables.
 Using structural equation model as the statistic tool, the results showed that employee satisfaction and employee performance play a role in strengthening the influence of learning organization on firm's financial performance.
 Organization, especially in a business field, must pay attention on the continuous learning process.
 This study showed that the commitment of employees on the organization will increase as the application of learning organization is increasing.
 Furthermore, the reward system that in line with the application of learning organization will lead to development of employee's ability to adopt the changes and innovation in the organization.
-The effort of organization in developing the implementation of learning organization will bring result to the increasing of employee satisfaction and performance, thus at the end will lead to the achievement of profit growth.
-Therefore, since it has high influences on non-financial (employee satisfaction and employee performance) and financial performance, the company must transform itself to be a learning organization which makes the learning as organization's culture.
+The effort of organization in developing the implementation of learning organization will bring result to the increasing of employee satisfaction and performance, thus at the end will lead to the achievement of profit the organization of the company must transform itself to be a learning organization which makes the learning as organization's culture.